On torsion anomalous intersections: Abstract

 \section{Abstract}

 A deep conjecture on torsion anomalous varieties states that if $V$ is a weak-transverse variety in an abelian variety, then the complement $V^{ta}$ of all $V$-torsion anomalous varieties is open and dense in $V$.
 We prove some cases of this conjecture.
-First this holds for a weak-transverse translate in an abelian variety.
-With a totally effective method, we prove that the $V$-torsion anomalous varieties of relative codimension one are non-dense in any weak-transverse variety $V$ embedded in a product of elliptic curves with CM.
-As an immediate consequence we prove the conjecture for $V$ of codimension 2 in a product of CM elliptic curves.
-We also point out some implications on the effective Mordell-Lang Conjecture and how the method generalises to abelian varieties.
+We show that the $V$-torsion anomalous varieties of relative codimension one are non-dense in any weak-transverse variety $V$ embedded in a product of elliptic curves with CM.
+We give explicit uniform bounds in the dependence on $V$.
+As an immediate consequence we prove the conjecture for $V$ of codimension two in a product of CM elliptic curves.
+We also point out some implications on the effective Mordell-Lang Conjecture.